MrYsLab/python_banyan/docs/examples_intro.md

 The actual class code for the method follows the parameter documentation strings.

-Line 89 allows for the possibility of multiple inheritance.
+Line 89 allows for the possibility of multiple inheritances.
  An example might be the need to import the *threading* module in addition to BanyanBase.

 ```